scmbradley/wordle-cli/README.md

    [word list](https://github.com/dwyl/english-words).
    There are 370,000 words listed here.
    Although there appear to be some typos in there.

+ - `wiki.txt`: extracted using the `WordList.wiki_corpus` method.
+   This is a list of five letter words that appear in 500 random wikipedia articles.
+   It contains some non-words and non-english words, so this method needs refining.

 The first of these is probably the one you want to use.
 The last one you probably don't want to use unless you're ready for